Total credit card balances in the US have reached $420 billion. Needless to say, most Americans have some kind of debt.

 Debt Snowball Method

-The debt snowball requires listing all debts from lowest to greatest.
+The debt snowball requires listing all debts from lowest to highest amount owned.
 You set as much money aside for paying debts as possible.
 You want to have enough to pay greater than the minimum on one debt.

 Let’s say your total minimum payments equal $550.
 You must then find $10-50 extra in your budget.
 Where can it come from?